zbateson/mail-mime-parser/README.md

 * Standards-compliant but forgiving
 * Tested where possible

-To include it for use in your project, install via composer:
+To include it for use in your project, install it via composer:

 ```
 composer require zbateson/mail-mime-parser